JRHaven/Bash-Scripts/README.md

 to this page where you can download the files and put them in the /usr/local/bin folder.

 ## What's New?
-In version 5.1, we have updates to the Update and Ainstall scripts.
-Update will now give you the option to backup the updatelog right from the command line by using the `update --choice=8` command.
-Ainstall will now always store .lastcupout in the /tmp directory so that it will always be deleted on reboot.
+In version 5.2, we have updates to the Update script.
+Update will now only perform an internet check if told to do so.
+We also have a more efficiant way of looping by using an infinate loop instead of calling ourselves to run again.
+The user will also get a message informing them that they can use `update --log` to view repeated output of the log, and thus the commands we are running.

 # Licensing
 All of these scripts are under the MIT License.